-A route defines patterns used to define in which repositories artifacts are searched for.
-Typically internal artifacts are not available in e.g. the Central Repository or any other external, public repository.
-A route, as documented in Section 6.4, “Managing Routing”should be configured so that any requests for internal artifacts do not leak to external repositories.
+A route defines patterns used to define and identify the repositories in which the artifacts are searched for.
+Typically, internal artifacts are not available in the Central Repository or any other external, public repository.
+A route, as documented in Section 6.4, “Managing Routing”, should be configured so that any requests for internal artifacts do not leak to external repositories.